LiC0ng/UntanglingCommit-licong/README.md

 2. Secondly, unzip `zeller-(project-name)-(data).tar.gz`, rename them to `zeller-(project-name)`, and put them in `dataset/repositories`
 3. Lastly, check the initial state of the dataset.
 You should have single-task commits's list in `dataset/pre/(project名)/commits/all.csv` and repositories in `dataset/repositories/zeller-(project-name)`

+You can run `./initialize.sh` to check the experiment environment of this repository

 Other files under the dataset directory are automatically generated as the experimental procedure.